The Lifehacker’s Guide to Living with Less Plastic (The Ultimate Cheat Sheet to a Plastic-Free Life)

 7. The #2MinuteBeachClean Campaign (Global) — Originating in the UK, the 2 Minute Beach Clean Campaign inspires people from around the world to spend just 2 minutes cleaning up their local beaches.
 They encourage you to post about your cleanup using the #2minutebeachclean hashtag to spread awareness.

-8. Plastic Free July (Global) — Plastic Free July is an amazing global initiative that encourages people to live without single-use plastic each July.
+8. Plastic Free Foundation (Global) — Plastic Free July is an amazing global initiative that encourages people to live without single-use plastic each July.
 This movement has helped many people take the first steps to living their daily lives with less plastic.

 If you don’t have the time to join in beach cleans and other types of plastic pollution cleanups, or you simply want to help the cause even further, there are a ton of not-for-profit organizations, school and community groups crying out for funds.
-And they would love to be able to raise the money they need sustainably.

 The organizations below would love your help: